Baybrook Mall

 Baybrook Mall is a shopping mall located near the Clear Lake City area in Houston, Texas; It has a Friendswood mailing address, but it is in the Houston city limits.
 The mall is located off Interstate 45, and it is also in proximity to Webster and the NASA Johnson Space Center.
-The anchor stores are Star Cinema Grill, Dave & Buster's, Dillard's, JCPenney, H&M, Macy's, and Forever 21.
-In late 2024, Living Spaces is moving into the space that was once Sears.
+The anchor stores are Star Cinema Grill, Dave & Buster's, Dillard's, JCPenney, H&M, Macy's, and Living Spaces.

 It is located 18 mi southeast of downtown Houston at Interstate 45 South and Bay Area Blvd.
 It has five major anchors and more than 170 stores and restaurants.
 It has 1240000 sqft of retail space.

 History

 Planning and construction

 Officially announced in April 1977 as the first Houston development of Homart Development Company, Baybrook mall was purposely built smaller than other regional area centers at the time.
 The Clear Lake area of Houston, along with northern Galveston County, were considered blue collar areas; and it was thought that a large scale shopping center wouldn't succeed in what was a still growing area.
 For that reason, the mall was not built on a grand scale, and instead as an energy efficient, compact shopping center.

 The mall's original lease space would be approximately 625,000 square feet, with hope for a later expansion raising the lease space to almost 1 million square feet.
 The first anchor tenants were announced to be Montgomery Ward, Sears, and Joske's.

 The land was graded in July 1977 in preparation of an August 1978 opening.